gmfmi/searchinGhost/README.md

 ## Configuration

-When using searchinGhost, the only mandatory field is `key`.
+When using searchinGhost, the only mandatory configuration field is `key`.
 Any other field get a default value and is optional.
-But of course, a little bit of configuration could be worth it!
+Nevertheless, a little bit of configuration could be worth it!

 ```js